cchyung/full-stack-workshop-post/blog-post.md

 ```

 In feed, we also added a line at the top to welcome the user if they've logged in!

+# Deploying
+This tutorial will not go over how to deploy this application, but I will point you to some great resources that are my personal favorites.

+First is [Netlify](https://www.netlify.com/) which is a PaaS product that allows for easy deploys of static frontend frameworks like react.
+All you have to do is connect your GitHub repo, and push to deploy your application to the internet!
+Not only is Netlify easy to use, it is also free!

+For deploying the backend and database, you can use [Heroku](https://www.heroku.com/).
+Heroku also allows for easy-to-setup, 1-click deploys and has a free tier which sleeps when not in use.
+This is a great start for deploying your backend when you won't be getting much traffic.

 # Conclusion
 At this point, your application should be fully connected with the backend API.
 You should be able to SignUp as a new user and create posts and add comments.